sst/sst/www/docs/containers.md

 There may be instances when your code exceeds the 250MB Lambda limit.
 Examples could be video processing or ML tasks with large dependencies.
 In such cases, containers can be a viable solution.
 Lambda container functions allows for a maximum size of 10GB.

-Let's look at an example where we invoke a Lambda container function through a cron job.

 ---

 #### Get started

+Let's look at an example where we invoke a Lambda container function through a cron job.

-Start by creating a new SST + Next.js app by running the following command in your terminal.
-We are using Next.js for this example but you can use your favorite frontend.
+Start by creating a new SST app by running the following command in your terminal.

 ```bash
 npx create-sst@latest